gittestj/lect1/README.md

 # lect1
-A project used for testing during the lecture
+A project to be used for testing during the lecture